Special Educational Needs and Disability (SEND) Policy

 Teaching and Learning Advocates are responsible for:

 • Working under the direction of the class teacher, to support pupils to make progress and achieve independence.
-This may done though:
+This may be done through:

 - In class support.